Dixon, New Mexico

 Dixon is an unincorporated community located in Rio Arriba County, New Mexico, United States, on New Mexico State Road 75, just east of New Mexico State Road 68, in the north-central part of the state, and is approximately 20 mi southwest of Taos.
 The elevation of Dixon is 6028 ft above sea level.
 It is on the banks of the Embudo Creek, a tributary of the Rio Grande.
 Embudo Creek flows into the Rio Grande 2 mi downstream from Dixon.

-According to the 2010 Census the population is 926, with 70% of residents identifying as Hispanic.
+As of the 2020 census, Dixon had a population of 938.
+About 70% of residents identify as Hispanic.
 Many non-Hispanics have made their homes here since the mid-1960s.

 History

 The area was inhabited by Tiwa peoples from nearby Picuris Pueblo, then settled by Spanish colonists under the 1725 Embudo Land Grant.
 The original name was El Puerto del Embudo de Nuestro Señor San Antonio and the grant was made in 1725, to Francisco Martín, Lázaro Córdova and Juan Márquez.
 The acequias (irrigation canals) were the first public works project of any land grant, so they were started immediately after settlement, on September 20, 1725, and there are 10 Historic Acequias with senior water rights on the Embudo River and one with junior water rights.
 On the Rio Grande there are two with senior rights and two with junior water rights.
 The aldea was known as San Antonio del Embudo until around 1900 when a post office was established and the name was changed to Dixon, reputedly to honor Collins Dixon, a school teacher who taught here in the late 19th century; one tradition has him being a Civil War army deserter; his descendants live around nearby Española.